Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Bleeding Tide.md

 ## Overview
 ### Description
-> The Bleeding Tide is a ruthless smuggling and criminal syndicate that controls much of [[Mangagoy]]’s black market.
+> The Bleeding Tide is a ruthless smuggling and criminal syndicate that controls much of [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]]’s black market.
 Originally a pirate crew turned land-based operation, they specialize in smuggling weapons, illegal goods, and mysterious artifacts.
 Though they operate like a gang of pirates, their true strength lies in carefully hidden noble sponsorships, particularly through their deep ties to [[House Kelthorne]].
 Their ships and ground operations thrive despite pressure from city watches and rival organizations.
 While not a cult themselves, the Bleeding Tide has unknowingly become entangled with the Cult of Orcus, smuggling artifacts and resources later used in dark rituals without their full knowledge.

 ### Oaths
 > "Blood follows coin.
 Secrets ride the tide."